ALL ABOUT PORCELAIN ENAMEL

-1. CO2-neutral production in Austria
+1. natural materials and CO²-neutral produced in Austria

-3. extremely cut- and scratch-resistant
+3. cut- and scratch-resistant

 4. easy to clean and anti-bacterial

-5. optimal for healthier and energy-saving cooking
+5. healthier and energy-saving cooking

 8. long-lasting if treated properly

-9. available in many colours and designs
+9. big variety in colours and designs

 10. recyclable in scrap metal

 The manufacture of RIESS premium porcelain enamel is a carbon neutral process, thanks to the use of green energy from our three own hydroelectric power plants.
 The natural materials of iron, quartz, clay, feldspar, borax, soda and potash are blended together and smelted in a furnace at temperatures between 1000°C and 1200°C. Flakes (granules) or frits can develop from the liquid mass when it solidifies.
 These are finely ground in our factory and mixed together with colour pigments and water, which is the only dispersion medium.
 Almost all colours can be created through the individual composition of this porcelain enamel slurry.
 The iron moulds we manufacture are immersed in the porcelain enamel colour by hand and then dried.
 Then, they are fired in the furnace at 850°.
 We reuse the waste heat from the oven to dry the products and to heat our production hall.
 We observe the strictest quality criteria of the European Enamel Authority.
 You can find further information on this in the RIESS Sustainability Report.